How to Check and Add Brake Fluid

 The easiest condition check to perform at home concerns the color of the fluid.
-The color is best described as brown and it should not be black, which could be an indication that you have an issue.
+The color is best described as brown.
+It should not be black, which could be an indication that you have an issue.

-Other checks require special tools to determine the water content and exposure to corrosive chemicals, and it may be best to have a professional mechanic do this for you.
+Other checks require special tools to determine the water content and exposure to corrosive chemicals, and it may be best to have a professional repair shop or mobile mechanic do this for you.

 If you have determined that you do in fact need to add brake fluid, then you should follow these next two steps.

 This is not simply a matter of generic vs. brand-name fluid, but the actual specification of brake fluid itself.
 DOT 3, DOT 4, and DOT 5 are the different types of brake fluid, and cars are made to receive one of them and not the others.
-So don’t skimp or take the easy route, or else you could end up causing damage.
+Make sure you’ve acquired the right brake fluid, or you could end up causing damage.

 If you are constantly having to add brake fluid, you may have a lingering brake issue that a professional needs to check out.